-With a career spanning more than 20 years, Stacey is a seasoned senior executive in the highly-regulated energy industry with proven success in leading high-performing teams, developing and executing critical strategic initiatives, negotiating and closing numerous major transactions, and managing key regulatory and external relationships.
-In her various executive roles, Stacey has been the principal advisor to boards of directors on complex business and governance challenges, executive compensation and succession, enterprise risk management, corporate restructuring efforts, and D&O litigation.
+Stacey Doré is a seasoned C-suite executive with a 25-year track record of proven success in leading high-performing teams, developing and executing critical strategic initiatives, achieving superior business results, negotiating and closing numerous major transactions, delivering trusted legal and business advice, and managing key regulatory and external relationships.
+In her various executive roles in highly regulated companies, Stacey has been the principal advisor to boards of directors on complex business and governance challenges, M&A efforts, executive compensation and succession, enterprise risk management, corporate restructuring initiatives, and significant controversies.

-Prior to her current role, Stacey was general counsel and senior vice president for regulatory affairs of publicly-traded InfraREIT, Inc., a $1.3B real estate investment trust that owned regulated transmission assets in the Electric Reliability Council of Texas (ERCOT) region.
+Prior to her roles at Sharyland and Hunt Energy, Stacey was general counsel and senior vice president for regulatory affairs of InfraREIT, Inc., (formerly NYSE:HIFR), a publicly-traded $1.3B real estate investment trust that owned regulated transmission assets in the Electric Reliability Council of Texas (ERCOT) region.
 At InfraREIT, she led two significant M&A transactions, including the sale of the company itself, advised the board of directors on complex governance issues, and settled a major utility rate case.
-Before that, Stacey spent eight years at Energy Future Holdings Corp.
+Before that, Stacey spent eight years at Energy Future Holdings corp.
 (EFH) f/k/a TXU Corp., most recently serving as executive vice president, general counsel, and chief restructuring officer after the company was taken private by KKR, Goldman Sachs, and TPG in the largest-ever LBO at the time.
 At EFH, she was a member of the 6-person senior executive team that set the strategic direction for the company, and she managed all aspects of the largest Chapter 11 restructuring ever filed in Delaware as the company worked out a plan to restructure more than $40 billion in debt.

-Stacey is on the Executive Committee of the Texas Women’s Foundation and is an active member of the United Way Women of Tocqueville.
-She also serves as a trustee of Trinity Christian Academy, where her sons attend school.
-She is a member of the Dallas Assembly and a 2010 graduate of the Dallas Regional Chamber’s Leadership Dallas.
-She previously served on the national and local boards of Girls Inc, including as a member of the audit committee for the national organization, and as a board member of the Trinity River Local Government Corporation.
+Stacey is actively involved in her community.
+She serves on the board and audit committee of Texas Women’s Foundation and is an active member of the United Way Women of Tocqueville.
+Stacey also serves on the board of the North Texas Chapter of the National Association of Corporate Directors and on the executive committee of Trinity Christian Academy, a private school.
+She is a member of the Dallas Assembly and the International Women’s Forum and a graduate of the Dallas Regional Chamber’s Leadership Dallas.